edhamma/saints/saints.rst

 must be either enlightened or very enlightened.
 The opposite situation can be true if they assume someone is not enlightened because they have done very little meditation practice.
-As I indicated before, there is a wide variation on how rapidly 'people progress in the practice.
+As I indicated before, there is a wide variation on how rapidly people progress in the practice.
 The Buddha suggested that we could look for the results of being an Arahant or a Non-returner when someone has done between seven days and seven years of practice.
 In the time of the Buddha, there were cases of people